AssemblyAI/assemblyai-node-sdk/README.md

 ## Create a transcript

-When you create a transcript, you can either pass in a URL to an audio file, or upload a file directly.
+When you create a transcript, you can either pass in a URL to an audio file or upload a file directly.

 ```javascript
 // Transcribe file at remote URL